-The Pediatric Liver Center in the Division of Gastroenterology, Hepatology and Nutrition at the Johns Hopkins Children’s Center has treated more than 1,000 young patients with a variety of acute and chronic liver diseases, including biliary atresia.
+The Pediatric Liver Center in the Division of Pediatric Gastroenterology, Hepatology and Nutrition at the Johns Hopkins Children’s Center has treated more than 1,000 young patients with a variety of acute and chronic liver diseases, including biliary atresia.
 Severe liver disease is often life threatening and may necessitate liver transplantation, which can be both life-saving and problematic.
 By offering a comprehensive approach to the diagnosis and management of pediatric liver disease, the physicians at the Pediatric Liver Center have two major research goals: preventing the need for transplant by developing treatments for hepatitis and biliary atresia; and maximizing the success of transplants for liver failure of all causes.
-The team at the Pediatric Liver Center is committed to helping children suffering from liver disease, along with their families, lead better lives.
+Our expert group of specialists, including pediatric hepatologists, pediatric liver transplant surgeons, advanced practice nurses, a nutritionist, a social worker, and a parent support group, specializes in the treatment and family centric care of children.
+The team at the Pediatric Liver Center is committed to offering a comprehensive and compassionate approach to the diagnosis and management of pediatric liver disease, helping children and their families lead better lives.

-The Colleen Mitchel Memorial Fund, a component fund of the Greater Washington Community Foundation, was established to support biliary atresia research at the Pediatric Liver Center at Johns Hopkins and to raise awareness of the need for organ donors.
-Colleen’s BA 5K has raised over $160,000 throughout the race’s history to aid in the advancement of biliary atresia research at Hopkins.
-With these funds, the Liver Center has been able to pursue research to determine the root causes of biliary atresia and develop a cure, develop digital tools to help families of children with liver disease, and investigate barriers towards liver transplantation.
+The Colleen Mitchel Memorial Fund, a component fund of the Greater Washington Community Foundation, was established to fund biliary atresia research at the Pediatric Liver Center at Johns Hopkins and to raise awareness of the need for organ donors.
+Colleen’s BA 5K has donated over $195,000 throughout the race’s history to aid in the advancement of biliary atresia research at Hopkins.
+With these funds, the Liver Center has been able to progress research to determine the root causes of biliary atresia and bring us closer to a cure, develop new drugs and therapies for liver patients, create digital tools to help families of children with liver disease, and improve outcomes for liver transplantation recipients.

 Johns Hopkins Children’s Center